Monday, August 29, 2011

 Saturday, August 27, 2011

 Sumner rockfall focus.
 In 1995-96, we'd lived our first NZ winter, spring & summer in Denman St, Sumner, before moving to Halswell.
-Sumner: warm, north facing, Port Hills valley, facing the Pacific, 2 sides of the valley flanked by Richmond Hill bluffs westwards, Scarborough bluffs eastwards, Evans Pass winding its way to Lyttelton up the back of Sumner valley.
+Sumner: warm, north facing, Port Hills valley, facing the Pacific, two sides of the valley flanked by Richmond Hill bluffs westwards, Scarborough bluffs eastwards, Evans Pass winding its way to Lyttelton up the back of Sumner valley.

 27.08.11.
 Scarborough view, Sumner rock fall hazard, post June 13 quake.
 See shipping containers & Anglican Church along Wakefield Ave below cliffs.
 Clifton beyond